gnembon/fabric-carpet/docs/scarpet/api/BlockIterations.md

 by `dx, dy, dz` blocks, or optionally in negative with `d` coords, and `p` coords in positive values. `expr` receives `_x, _y, _z` as coords of current analyzed block and `_`, which represents the block itself.

+Returns number of successful evaluations of `expr` (with `true` boolean result) unless called in void context, which would cause the expression not be evaluated for their boolean value.

+`scan` also handles `continue` and `break` statements, using `continue`'s return value to use in place of expression return value. `break` return value has no effect.

 ### `volume(x1, y1, z1, x2, y2, z2, expr)`

 Evaluates expression for each block in the area, the same as the `scan`function, but using two opposite corners of the rectangular cuboid.
 Any corners can be specified, its like you would do with `/fill` command.

+For return value and handling `break` and `continue` statements, see `scan` function above.

 ### `neighbours(x, y, z), neighbours(block), neighbours(l(x,y,z))`